 FULL GRAIN LEATHER

 Full Grain Leather is the top layer of the hide.
 It is treated with aniline dyes which are soluble and do not mask the hide’s natural surface.
 Sometimes a semi-aniline dye is used which will give the leather a thin protective top coat and prevent staining.
 The vertical fibres of this part of the leather make it the strongest and most durable part of the hide, it will not crack or peel, tear or puncture.
 The grain pattern is tight and consequently resistant to moisture.
 Part of the beauty of Full Grain leather is its unique appearance: every piece tells the story of the animal.
 All markings and irregularities are preserved: scars where the animal has brushed against a barbed wire fence or cactus, insect bites, even brand marks or wrinkles.
 As anyone who has owned Full Grain Leather will know, it becomes more beautiful with age, developing a rich patina as the years go by.
 It is the only type of leather which ages in this way.
-It is in short, the best leather that money can buy, which is why it is the only leather used by MAHI for all our products.
+It is in short, the best leather that money can buy, which is why it is the main leather used by MAHI for the majority of our products.

 Top Grain Leather